gerebanhaihao/VRPD-with-No-Fly-Zones/README.md

 ### Model Paradigm

 - Multi-truck multi-drone collaborative system
-- All vehicles depart from and return to the distribution center
+- One distribution center; all vehicles depart from and return to the center
 - One drone per truck
 - A drone serves only one customer per sortie
 - A drone can only be recovered by the truck that launched it